The Best Documentary Cinema, In Short

-This event is in Union Chapel Bar.
-Access is via the gate to the left of the main entrance.
+This event is in the Union Chapel Bar access is via the side gate to the left of the main entrance to the Chapel on Compton Terrace.